-- (i) When was your central heating system or partial central heating system installed?
-Central heating and new boiler Installed in 2018.
-No central heating prior to this. - (ii) Do you have a maintenance contract for the central heating system?
+- (i) When was your central heating system or partial central heating system installed? we believe 2017 - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: